amightybeard/squabbles-summarybot/README.md

-# squabbles-summarybot
+# ModBot for Squabblr
-@summarybot for squabbles.io
+@modbot for squabblr.co

-Please feel free to raise a Pull Request or an Issue.
+In development moderation bot that started as a fork of [squabbles-summary-bot](https://github.com/thatjpcsguy/squabbles-summarybot).